jimhigson/oboe.js/README.md

          {'title': 'party', 'url':'/photos/5', 'peopleTagged':['Joe','Baz']}
       ]
    }
+   // ... other modules ...
 }

 progressive.fetch('http://facebookclone.com/homepage.json')
    .onMatch('//*', function( moduleJson, path ){

-      // This callback will be called for every direct child of the root object but not
+      // This callback will be called with every direct child of the root object but not
-      // any of the sub-objects therein.
-The path will be a single-element array of the key
+      // the sub-objects therein.
+Because we're coming off the root, the path argument
+      // is a single-element array with the module name like ['messages'] or ['photos'] My.App.getModuleCalled(path[0]).dataLoaded(moduleJson);
-      // that mapped to the object:
-      My.App.getModuleCalled(path[0]).dataLoaded(moduleJson);
    });
 ```

-In the above example, progressive

 # Pattern matching